by Ross Browne

 Editor’s comments: Without question, there is to my thinking a great deal this author gets right in the pace and structure of the first 50 pages.
 There isn’t a lot in the way of traditional action in the opening.
 But there is a lot of interesting dialogue and well-managed exposition that’s entertaining in its own right and works to cultivate interest in the story and the characters.
 And the interesting developments and plot twists just keep on coming.

-I was at first a bit frustrated by not understanding the relationship of time frame between the first chapter (from Amy’s POV) and those that follow from Kincaid’s.
+I was at first a bit frustrated by not understanding the relationship of timeframe between the first chapter (from Amy’s POV) and those that follow from Kincaid’s.
 But my confusion about this ended up making the first real plot curveball (I won’t spoil it) even more of a surprise, so I’d say the authors made the right call in leaving things so ambiguous.
-The tone is so different from chapter one to chapter two, the fist has more of the feel of a prologue, but the actual chronology makes it seem fairer, somehow, to call it chapter one.
+The tone is so different from chapter one to chapter two, the fist has more of the feel of a prologue, but the actual chronology makes it seem fairer, somehow, to call it Chapter One.
 (Anyone who’s read the book will probably know what I’m talking about.)

 I don’t want to give away much about this terrific novel, but one thing that struck me about it is that the authors have pulled off something masterfully that so often doesn’t work when it comes to management of point of view: they kind of go where they want as needed without much attention to rhythm or balance or proportion.
 After one chapter from Amy’s POV, they spend thirteen chapters in Kincaid’s viewpoint.
 The next two are from his girlfriend’s.
 Then it’s back to Kincaid and from that point on, things alternate a fair bit between the POVs of major characters in the book.
 Later in the story we get into Owen Brandt’s viewpoint and at least once his girlfriend Margie’s.
 We also get into Shockey’s head a time or two.

 Often the lack of consistency or steady rhythm in viewpoint shifts can be jarring and undermine engagement, but in this case the approach works really well.
 It’s also something of a necessity since readers end up needing to be ‘alone’ with all the key characters at some point in the story.
 The authors also do a great job in clarifying each character’s viewpoint and in making sure readers know right away whose head we’re in for a given chapter.
-And getting into the deranged head of Owen Brandt as the walls close in on him isn’t an experience I’ll forgot anytime soon.
+And getting into the deranged head of Owen Brandt as the walls close in on him isn’t an experience I’ll forget anytime soon.